wilshire461/Research-Computing-User-Tutorials/docs/compute/filesystems.md

 If disaster strikes and you need access to a previous version of your `/home` or `/projects` directories, change to that directory and look through the .snapshot subdirectory.
-You will see a subdirectory associated with each snapshot of your `/home` or `/projects` directory, named using the time-stamp associated with the snapshot.
+You will not be able to see the .snapshot directory via `ls -a` but it is there.
+Once you have changed directory to the snapshot directory you will see subdirectories associated with each snapshot of your `/home` or `/projects` directory, named using the time-stamp associated with the snapshot.

 ### Workspace Sharing